It’s Time To Visit These 21 RV Parks And Campgrounds

 Meeks Bay Resort offers well-appointed accommodations (and not to mention breathtaking views) on the western shore of Lake Tahoe.
 Full hookup sites and tent sites are offered for campers, while those looking for something more luxurious may prefer renting their Kehlet Mansion, Washoe House, cabins, or beachfront rooms.

 “Had a few days and wanted to escape the heat of the California Central Valley.
-Still working on my battery upgrade so needed to find a place with electrical hookups and found Meeks Bay Resort through RV Trip Wizard.”
-Said MnJBe on Campground Reviews.
+Still working on my battery upgrade so needed to find a place with electrical hookups and found Meeks Bay Resort through RV LIFE Trip Wizard.”
+Said MnJBe on RV LIFE Campgrounds.
 “Stayed two nights in our 30 foot travel trailer and found the park to be very nice.
 All the campsites are very level and the location on Lake Tahoe is beautiful.
 They have an excellent sand beach with water toy rentals.
 A bit of a drive if you want Nevada casinos but excellent hiking close near by.
 We camped at Meeks Bay Resort in a Travel Trailer.”